Chapter 17 – Lifeforce

 "It's horrible… Dear Night, it's like his own body is rejecting him…"

-"We're almost there," Solonn tried to assure her from where he now hovered in place, but his tone and the look on his face suggested that he had become fairly worried himself.
+"We're almost there," Solonn tried to assure her from where he now hovered in place, but his tone and the look on his face suggested that he'd become fairly worried himself.

-His assurance seemed to be unnecessary, however—no sooner had he spoken than Ntairow rushed out in front of him, staggering slightly and clutching her head in pain but still managing to move fairly quickly, apparently using her now fully restored perception of Esaax to guide her.
+His assurance was unnecessary, however—no sooner had he spoken than Ntairow rushed out in front of him, staggering slightly and clutching her head in pain but still managing to move fairly quickly, using her fully restored perception of Esaax to guide her.

 Now that Ntairow was no longer helping him carry Karo, Syr couldn't hope to keep up with her.
-Still, he opted to try, not wanting at all to be left behind with the glalie—but before he could move an inch, he felt something lift the nosepass in his grip off of the ground.
-He turned and saw Karo being swiftly elevated on a pillar of ice, which then deposited him on top of the head of the glalie behind him, with the end of Syr's tail still wrapped around the unconscious nosepass.
+Still, he tried, not wanting at all to be left behind with the glalie—but before he could move an inch, he felt something lift the nosepass in his grip off the ground.
+He looked back and saw Karo rising on a pillar of ice, which then deposited him on top of a glalie's head, with the end of Syr's tail still wrapped around the unconscious nosepass.

-With most of his body now off of the ground, Syr was forced to either try to convince the glalie to put Karo back down or else release his own hold on him.
-The former very quickly ceased to feel like an option, however; the glalie simply intimidated him too much for him to find it within himself to challenge what she had done… and besides which, underneath it all, he did recognize that she was sincerely trying to help, and as much as he would have preferred not to need the help of her or any others of her kind, he fell short of ingratitude.
+With most of his body now off the ground, Syr was forced to either try to convince the glalie to put Karo back down or else release his own hold on him.
+The former hardly felt like an option, however; the glalie simply intimidated him too much for him to challenge what she'd done… and besides which, underneath it all, he did recognize that she was sincerely trying to help.
+As much as he would have preferred not to need the help of any of her kind, he fell short of ingratitude.

 "…Thanks," he managed, his voice coming out as little more than a squeak.